eXsio/querydsl-entityql/README.md

 The only solution was to create an ugly String with Native SQL, right?
 Well, not anymore!
 With EntityQL you can create Native Queries using your own JPA Entities and a beautiful, fluent Java API.

 Don't like JPA Annotations?
-Don't worry, EntityQL supports also Spring Data JDBC!
+Don't worry, EntityQL supports also Spring Data JDBC and its metadata!

 **EntityQL can:**
-- **serve as an addition to any existent JPA configuration or as a standalone Data Access Layer**
+- **serve as an addition to any existent JPA / Spring Data JDBC configuration or as a standalone Data Access Layer**
 - **work without any additional bootstrap and warmup, which makes it a perfect choice for scalable microservices**
-- **be a lightweight alternative to using JPA/Hibernate**
+- **be a lightweight alternative to using JPA/Hibernate/Spring Data JDBC**
 - **generate both dynamic and static Query Models, preserving the original JPA Entity field names**
 - **completely replace the usage of Criteria API and/or JPQL**
 - **support Native SQL features not available in JPA using fluent Java API**